 Our policies for health and safety and behaviour are focused on establishing safe practices and a positive climate for pupil and adult behaviour.
 Without feeling a sense of safety and happiness with friendships, learning or home and family life, children may become preoccupied, which can adversely affect learning.
-Relationships between adults, children and families ensure we understand and support children's needs.
+Positive and trusting relationships between adults, children and families ensure we understand and support children's needs.
+Our policy and practice is underpinned by evidence-based research and literature on pupil behaviour, including that related to emotional coaching and models of language, as well as zones of regulation.